zama-ai/concrete-ml/docs/deep-learning/onnx_support.md

 ```

 {% hint style="warning" %}
-While Keras was used in this example, it is not officially supported, as additional work is needed to test all of Keras' types of layer and models.
+While Keras was used in this example, it is not officially supported as additional work is needed to test all of Keras' types of layer and models.
 {% endhint %}

 ## Quantization Aware Training